alasco-tech/alasco-tech.github.io/_posts/2021-12-31-custom-user-model.md

 description: How we switched from django.contrib.auth.models.User to a custom User model mid-project
 ---

 Contrary to what some may think, there is [science behind the trick of pulling the tablecloth](https://www.physlink.com/education/askexperts/ae269.cfm) from a table full of crockery, without making a major mess in the family's porcelain heirloom.
-There's not much cientific consensus, however, in the widely accepted notion that the trick requires skill, precision, and most importantly, courage.
+There's not much scientific consensus, however, in the widely accepted notion that the trick requires skill, precision, and most importantly, courage.

 Some situations in life, especially in software develpment, seem to resemble the tablecloth trick: one must change the foundation of considerable parts of the codebase without making the whole thing fall into pieces.
 Such is the case of changing the User model in a Django project that has been in production for some years.